Data Protection Essentials: RTO vs. RPO

 RTO is the acceptable amount of time an organization has designated to recover from a disaster before the downtime causes severe consequences due to a break in business continuity.

-For example, suppose an organization has determined an RTO of five hours and experiences an event that causes its infrastructure to go down.
-In that case, it will need to have its infrastructure back up and running within the five hours before the downtime causes severe problems with its operations.
+For example, suppose a government-regulated organization has determined an RTO of five hours and experiences an event that causes its infrastructure to go down.
+In that case, it will need to have its infrastructure back up and running within the five hours before the downtime causes severe problems with its operations and/or projects.

 Recovery Point Objective (RPO)

-RPO refers to the time period that can pass during a disaster event until the amount of data lost surpasses the maximum threshold of the business continuity plan.
+RPO refers to the time period that can pass during a disaster event until the amount of data lost surpasses the maximum threshold set by governments’ safety requirements of the business continuity plan.
 In other words, what is the allowable amount of data that can be lost before the data loss effectively disrupts operations or end-users?

 Typically, an organization’s data backups automatically according to the backup schedule it has set.
 For example, let’s say an organization automatically backs up its data every 10 hours and later experiences an outage that lasts for eight hours.
 Since the outage’s duration did not exceed the last data backup